Chris Barrett (filmmaker)

-Chris Barrett (born July 24, 1982 in Bryn Mawr, Pennsylvania) is an American Internet entrepreneur, film director, spokesperson, and author who is featured in the 2004 Sundance award winning documentary The Corporation and its 2020 sequel The New Corporation: The Unfortunately Necessary Sequel.
+Chris Barrett (born July 24, 1982, in Bryn Mawr, Pennsylvania) is an American Internet entrepreneur, film director, spokesperson, and author who is featured in the 2004 Sundance award winning documentary The Corporation and its 2020 sequel The New Corporation: The Unfortunately Necessary Sequel.

 Early life and background

-Barrett grew up in Bryn Mawr, PA and graduated from Haddonfield Memorial High School in 2001.
+Barrett grew up in Haddonfield, New Jersey, and graduated 2001 from Haddonfield Memorial High School in 2001.
 Barrett attended Pepperdine University.

 Career

 First Corporately Sponsored College Student

 Barrett launched his entrepreneurial career in high school, during a national search for a corporation to sponsor his college education.
 In exchange for college tuition, Barrett was willing to be a company's “spokesguy” and wear clothes with the sponsors' logo on them.
-The inspiration for the came after Chris saw a TV commercial featuring professional golfer and Nike spokesperson Tiger Woods wearing Nike logo on his hat.
+The inspiration for this came after Chris saw a TV commercial featuring professional golfer and Nike spokesperson Tiger Woods wearing a Nike logo on his hat.

-Barrett was named an up-and-comer to watch in 2001 by the New York Post, during his search to become the first corporately sponsored college student.

 Barrett became the first corporately sponsored college student, when he was named a financial responsibility spokesperson for the credit card company First USA, which was owned by BankOne.
-The corporate sponsorship announcement happened on NBC’s The Today Show in June 2001.
+The corporate sponsorship announcement happened on NBC's The Today Show in June 2001.

 Powerhouse Pictures

-In 2006, Barrett co-founded Powerhouse Pictures with actor Efren Ramirez.
-Where he directed the documentary After School, about teacher student sex scandals, which was announced on CNN’s Larry King Live.
+In 2006, Barrett co-founded Powerhouse Pictures with actor Efren Ramirez, where he directed the documentary After School, about teacher-student sex scandals, which was announced on CNN's Larry King Live.

+Chainlink Labs

+In 2017, Barrett began working on Chainlink, a decentralized oracle network, and currently serves as Director of Communications at Chainlink Labs.

 Political career

 Grassroots For Sanders

-In 2015, Barrett co-founded #BernItForward, a web app where you would donate $3 on behalf of 3 friends to the 2016 Bernie Sanders Presidential campaign.
+In 2015, Barrett co-founded #BernItForward, a web app where you would donate $3 on behalf of three friends to the 2016 Bernie Sanders Presidential campaign.
 He then joined Grassroots for Sanders as an assistant fundraising manager, the organization behind the subreddit r/SandersForPresident, where he helped raise $10 million dollars directly to the 2016 Sanders campaign.

 Elected to Office

-Inspired by Bernie Sanders progressive politics, in 2017 Barrett joined the Collingswood, New Jersey democratic ticket and was elected to the Camden County Democratic Committee.
-While elected to office, Barrett worked with the Democratic party to make the voice of younger, more progressive, voters heard within the New Jersey Democratic party.
+Inspired by Bernie Sanders' progressive politics, Barrett joined the Collingswood, New Jersey, democratic ticket in 2017 and was elected to the Camden County Democratic Committee.
+While elected to office, Barrett worked with the Democratic party to make the voice of younger, more progressive, voters heard within the New Jersey Democratic Party.
 Barrett is an advocate for legalizing marijuana and social justice reform, eliminating student loan debt, and gun control.